HirschLabUMN/MaizeSV/README.md

 #### Important Notes

 The "< >" notation indicates a parameter, path, etc. that needs to be specified by the user when running the code/command.
-For instance, the user would specify the path to the reference fasta file in the following command.
+For instance, the user would specify the path to the reference fasta file in the following command WITHOUT including the "< >".

         bwa index <reference_fasta>